uwussimo/express-telegram-bot/README.md

 ## ⚠️ Warning

-<span style="color:red">-The Application is under construction, so taht don't worry if it doesnt work yet...
-Press "watch" button on the top to learn about further details... </span>
+> - The Application is under construction, so taht don't worry if it doesnt work yet...
+Press "watch" button on the top to learn about further details.

 ## 👨🏻‍💻 Installation